Beth Burkhart, GPNPS Field Trip Coordinator, lists these field trips for Society members and guests.

 7 am - Early morning WyNPS business meeting at Crook County Courthouse.
 Coffee and some food provided.

 Full day hike - Hike in Dugout Gulch Botanical Area with Beth Burkhart, retired federal lands botanist, Great Plains NPS, and past Wyoming NPS president.
-Meet at Crook County Courthouse at 9 am or the Dugout Gulch Botanical Area trailhead (6 miles south of Beulah, WY exit off I-90 on FS Road 863) at 9:30 am.
-The hike will involve a gradual uphill walk on a wide, established trail for 2.3 miles while searching for numerous disjunct boreal species.
-For those wanting a longer hike, there is an option of adding a 4.4 mile loop on less-developed trail with moderate grades through ponderosa pine communities.
+Meet at Crook County Courthouse at 9 am or at the Dugout Gulch Botanical Area trailhead (6 miles south of Beulah, WY exit off I-90 on FS Road 863) at 9:30 am.
+The hike will involve a gradual uphill walk on a wide, established trail for 2.3 miles.
+Along the way, we will search for numerous disjunct boreal species such as enchanter's nightshade and foxtail sedge in oak/ironwood, paper birch/hazelnut and riparian plant communities.
+Participants can turn around and head back at any time that meets their schedules.
+For those wanting a longer hike, we have the option of adding on a 4.4 mile loop on less-developed trail with moderate grades through ponderosa pine communities.
 The full 9-mile hike would be completed about 3 pm.

 - Jun 17 • Open House at the Log Cabin Visitor Center of the GPBG